For new and experienced options traders, it is always good to review foundational principles.

 Theta is one of the group of measures known as the Greeks, and it is one of the factors used to determine the value of an option.

-Other factors in this process include the difference between the stock price and the strike price, the duration of the option contract, the market volatility, and the implied volatility of the underlying security.
+Other factors in this process include the difference between the stock price and the strike price, the duration of the option contract, the market volatility, the implied volatility of the underlying security, the quality of the underlying, and other considerations.

 Options Theta Definition

-Theta is a measure used to describe the rate that an option’s value will decay with all other factors staying the same (price of stock and implied volatility).
+Theta is a measure used to describe the rate that an option’s value will decay with all other factors staying the same (primarily price of the stock and implied volatility).

-Theta represents the daily time decay of the extrinsic premium.
+Theta represents the daily time decay of the extrinsic premium - options traders refer to this as theta decay.

 Theta is usually expressed as a negative number as it is used to describe how an option’s value will depreciate as it matures.